 Below we're catching up with David Lush, Head of Engineering at ONZO, the global data solutions provider for the utility sector.
-In the latest of our Industry Insider series, Reuben, our specialist Head of Development queries how best to create the sort of team that developers enjoy working in and David Lush is sharing his wisdom on the matter.
+In the latest of our Industry Insider series, we queried how best to create the sort of team that developers enjoy working in and David Lush is sharing his wisdom on the matter.

 About ONZO and David Lush